 As the Metro Nashville-Davidson County government (Metro) and the State of Tennessee (State) amend or lift Safer at Home orders, businesses have questions about if, when and how they can reopen.
 Businesses are also looking for guidance about how to reopen in a manner that keeps their employees, customers and the general public safe.

-Nashville will begin a modified Phase Two on July 3, 2020.
-Due to the increase of COVID-19 cases in Davidson County, Nashville will begin a modified Phase Two.
+Nashville extended Phase Three on November 2, 2020.
 Metro Nashville has developed a Roadmap for Reopening Nashville to guide the city through each phase of reopening.

 On April 24, Governor Bill Lee announced that Tennessee businesses would reopen starting with restaurants and retail the week of April 27.
 Nashville-Davidson County and five other counties retain the right to set the timeline for phased reopening.

-As of Monday, June 29 at 12:01 a.m.
-Dr. Michael Caldwell, Director of the Metro Public Health Department, issued Public Health Order 8 that mandates the use of facial coverings or masks.
+As of June 29, Dr. Michael Caldwell, Director of the Metro Public Health Department, issued Public Health Order 8 that mandates the use of facial coverings or masks.
 Facial coverings or masks must be worn when in indoor and outdoor public spaces.
 There are a few unique settings and circumstances that facial coverings or masks will not be required.
 To learn more details visit Metro’s page on Public Health Order 8.

 The Nashville Area Chamber of Commerce’s Reopening Guide incorporates guidance provided by Metro specifically for Davidson County businesses and by the State for other counties, as well as best practices from industry associations.
 This information will help you reopen in a way which complies with state and local guidelines and guidance to protect your employees and customers.